-- Troubleshooting tip: If passwords which you know to be valid appear not to work after upgrade, or other UI issues are seen, try clearing your browser cache and reloading the UI page. - (VMware only) After upgrade, whenever you add a new VMware cluster to a zone that was created with a previous version of CloudPlatform, the fields vCenter host, vCenter Username, vCenter Password, and vCenter Datacenter are required.
+- (VMware only) After upgrade, whenever you add a new VMware cluster to a zone that was created with a previous version of CloudPlatform, the fields vCenter host, vCenter Username, vCenter Password, and vCenter Datacenter are required.
 The Add Cluster dialog in the CloudPlatform user interface incorrectly shows them as optional, and will allow you to proceed with adding the cluster even though these important fields are blank.
 If you do not provide the values, you will see an error message like "Your host and/or path is wrong.
-Make sure it's of the format http://hostname/path". - If you are using LDAP authentication, change the default values based on the LDAP server that you are using:
+Make sure it's of the format, http://hostname/path. - If you have set the resource limits in the pre-upgraded setup, you may experience resource limit issues with the newly added resource types, such as cpu, memory, primary storage, and saecondary storage, in an upgraded setup.
+This is caused because the limits are not set for these resources, which are added as a part of the upgrade and CloudPlatform is taking the default limits value from the global configuration parameter, which is set to 20.